Why choose Mayo ClinicBy Mayo Clinic Staff

-- Teamwork.
-At Mayo Clinic, experts in pulmonary medicine, surgery, oncology, radiation oncology and pathology work as a team to treat mesothelioma.
-Other professionals are included as needed.
+- Collaboration.
+At Mayo Clinic, experts in pulmonary medicine, surgery, oncology, radiation oncology and pathology work as a team to provide whole-person care to those with mesothelioma.
+Other providers are included as needed.

 - Experience.
-Mesothelioma is a very rare cancer.
-Mayo Clinic doctors have extensive experience treating many cases of mesothelioma.
+Mayo Clinic doctors have extensive experience treating many cases of this rare cancer.
+Each year, about 200 people with mesothelioma receive care at Mayo Clinic.

 - A full range of treatment options to consider.
 Mayo Clinic doctors will work with you to review all of your options and choose the treatment that best suits your needs and goals.
 The range of treatments offered to people with mesothelioma includes chemotherapy, radiation and many types of surgical procedures.